jupyter/governance/jupyter_foundation.md

 The Jupyter Foundation Governing Board consists of:

-- All members of the [Jupyter Executive Council](./executive_council.md)
+- All members of the [Jupyter Executive Council](./executive_council.md).
-- One representative from each Jupyter Foundation Premier Member
+- One representative from each Jupyter Foundation Premier Member.
-- Between one and three representatives total from all Jupyter Foundation General Members
+- Between one and three representatives total from all Jupyter Foundation General Members.

 ## Decision making